joergen7/cre/README.md

 Next, it is not enough to operate bare expressions.
 We need a queue of redexes for which we request evaluation.
 Also, we need a way a queue of redex-value pairs we received in return.

-Accordingly, a CRE program *p* is a triple consisting of a send-queue, a receive-queue, and a control string expression.
+Accordingly, a cfl_re program *p* is a triple consisting of a send-queue, a receive-queue, and a control string expression.
 The send-queue is a list of redexes awaiting reduction, the receive-queue is a list of redex-value pairs holding the redex and its value derived by applying the notion of reduction, and the control string is the expression under evaluation.

 ![Syntax: program](priv/logic_syntax_program.png)